 When Linda tweeted me about visiting Vancouver, I immediately threw together a list of recommendations.
 Knowing that she is as omnivorous as I am, I more or less screamed “OYAMA SAUSAGE CO!” at her via email.
 Oyama Sausage Co. on Granville Island was suggested to us when there was mention of potentially checking out Salt Tasting Room in Gastown, a fairly well-received spot serving pairings of meats, cheeses, and wine.
 Once we were able to locate them inside Granville Island Public Market, I could see why!

 As usual, I was so busy soaking in all the food that I didn’t grab a photo of the surroundings.
-The photo on the left was borrowed with permission from Mercedes G.

 An entire section dedicated to Pâté.